 In Gauteng, food festivals originally started popping up in Joburg CBD and Braamfontein, but very soon, the trend spread like wildfire to our townships in Joburg and surrounds.
-Arguably, due to DSTV Delicious events such as Cookout Sunday, the Sharpeville Food Festival and the Soweto Kota Festival, etc., the foodie trend food also extended further to Soweto and other regions like the Vaal Triangle.
+Arguably, due to DSTV Delicious, events such as Cookout Sunday, the Sharpeville Food Festival and the Soweto Kota Festival, etc., the foodie trend also extended further to Soweto and other regions like the Vaal Triangle.

-Whichever way, right now, it’s hot, it’s hip and it’s happening, as the upcoming generation and the who’s who on the Afro-chic And urban African social scene are flocking to our townships for music food, and warm, friendly township entertainment vibes.
+Whichever way, right now, it’s hot, it’s hip and it’s happening.
+As the upcoming generation and the who’s who on the Afro-chic and urban African social scene are flocking to our townships for music food, and warm, friendly township entertainment vibes.
 Join us as we explore some of the most popular events that top consumer brands should consider featuring at.

 Frequency: Once a month (usually on the last Sunday of the month)

 USP: Mass family-oriented and social consumer exposure

 Described by the media as an event that “will most likely leave you with a pleasurable and unforgettable experience of good food, great people and great local entertainment,” the Soweto CookOut Sunday originally started out with a mere 150 people on the Soweto sidewalks.

 Today, it is one of THE must-attend family-oriented festivals in Jozi, that attracts on average around 8000 people of all ages and from all walks of life.
 It has also become known for being a benchmark event that flies the Soweto flag high and continues to pull large crowds and new surprises time and again, in spite of zero to very little sponsorship.